greg7mdp/gtl/README.md

 [gtl](https://github.com/greg7mdp/gtl) requires a C++20 compiler.
 We currently support:  `Visual Studio 2019 +`, `gcc 8 +`, and `clang 10 +` (or Xcode 12 + on MacOS).

 Because [gtl](https://github.com/greg7mdp/gtl) is a header only library, installation is trivial, just copy the `include/gtl` directory to your project somewhere in your include path and you are good to go.
-We also support common package managers such as [Conan](https://conan.io/) and [vcpkg](https://vcpkg.io/en/index.html).
+We also support common package managers such as [Conan](https://conan.io/) (package name `greg7mdp-gtl`) and [vcpkg](https://vcpkg.io/en/index.html).

 ## Installation